BrianSong/JayPath/docs/it2_dap.md

 ![](it2_p1v1.jpg)
 ![](it2_p1v2.jpg)
 ![](it2_p1v3.jpg)
-Once all courses are added, the user clicks on "That's it", which would redirected him/her to the page below.
+Once all courses are added, the user clicks on "That's it", which would then redirect him/her to the following page.
 ![](it2_p2.jpg)
-The user clicks on one of the buttons and is then taken to the final recommendation page.
+The user clicks on one of the focus areans and is then taken to the final recommendation page.
 ![](it2_p3.jpg)